 - The deadlines to seek judicial review against inadmissibility decisions and rejections of asylum applications decided in accelerated procedures are drastically shortened to 3 days.

-First due to the Gov. decree 233/2020 and later due to the Transitional Act that temporarily regulates the asylum procedure (until 30 June 2021, with possibility of prolongation) the following special rules related to the state of crisis are no longer applicable as of 26 May 2020:
+First due to the Gov. Decree 233/2020 and later due to the Transitional Act that temporarily regulates the asylum procedure (currently until 31 December 2023, with possibility of prolongation) the following special rules related to the state of crisis are no longer applicable as of 26 May 2020:

 - Asylum applications can only be submitted in the transit zones at the border unless the applicant is already residing lawfully in the territory of Hungary.
 Asylum seekers are to be held in the transit zones for the entire asylum procedure without any legal basis for detention or judicial remedies.